-The largest and most important of these groups is the so-called Quantock Group (the others are the Cathedral, West Mendip, North Somerset and South Somerset Groups), which is rather misleadingly named since most of its members lie south and east of those hills.
+Nevertheless, after all this, the Quantock Group is rather misnamed since most of its members lie south and east of those hills.
 A.K.
-Wickham described this group as being defined by a "wealth and delicacy of detail; rich embattled crowns; exuberance of pinnacles; frequent niches, gargoyles and heads; bands of quatrefoils; a predominance of ogee curves".
-All these are certainly features of St. Mary's, Ile Abbots, St. Mary's, Huish Episcopi and St. Martin's, Kingsbury Episcopi (which are all examined in these notes), besides the present church, and of these, Wickham placed Bishop's Lydeard, together with St. James's, Taunton, first in date order, in or around the 1450s, though this is speculative.
-St. Mary's, Bishop's Lydeard, is most conspicuously distinguished from the other churches in this group included here, in the building stones it employs, which set the local red Otter sandstone (from the Sherwood Sandstone Group of the Triassic System) against golden Ham Hill stone (from the Lower Jurassic Series) for the dressings.
-(The more usual combination of blue lias with Ham Hill stone is no less strident, yet equally attractive.)
+Wickham described this group as being defined by a 'wealth and delicacy of detail; rich embattled crowns; exuberance of pinnacles; frequent niches, gargoyles and heads; bands of quatrefoils; a predominance of ogee curves'.
+All these are certainly features of St. Mary's, Ile Abbots, St. Mary's, Huish Episcopi and St. Martin's, Kingsbury Episcopi (all of which are featured on this web-site) besides the present church, and of these, Wickham placed Bishop's Lydeard, together with St. James's, Taunton, first in date order, at or around c.1450.
+St. Mary's, Bishop's Lydeard, is most conspicuously distinguished from the other churches in this group in the building stones it employs, which set the local red Otter sandstone against golden Ham Hill stone dressings, from about twenty miles away.
 The tower has great nobility and rises in four stages supported by set-back buttresses, to openwork battlements and crocketed pinnacles at the corners and midpoints of the walls.
 An octagonal stair turret at the northeast angle, projects slightly higher than the tower itself, the buttresses terminate in more crocketed pinnacles at the level of the bell-stage, and smaller, flattened, crocketed pinnacles rise from each of the three tiers of set-offs below, all carved in Ham Hill stone.
-The two, three-light bell-openings per wall are transomed and have crocketed pinnacles on either side and between, trefoil-cusped lights above and below the transoms, and alternate tracery containing subreticulation.
-The main W. window is transomed with cinquefoil-cusped lights above and below (ogee-pointed in the first case), alternate tracery filled with subreticulation, and supertransoms in the centre.
-The W. doorway has a complex profile and traceried spandrels in Ham Hill stone beneath a label.
+The two, three-light bell-openings per wall are transomed and have crocketed pinnacles on either side and between, trefoil-cusped lights above and below the transoms, and alternate tracery containing subreticulation (better seen in the photograph of the S. aisle below).
+The main W. window is transomed with cinquefoil-cusped lights above and below the transom (ogee-pointed in the first case), alternate tracery filled with subreticulation, and supertransoms in the centre.
+The W. doorway has a complex profile and traceried spandrels in Ham Hill stone beneath a label (rectangular drip-stone).
 Inside, the tower arch is very tall and formed of two orders bearing wave mouldings separated by a sunk chamfer, which continue all the way around without intervening capitals.

-The rest of the church consists of a four-bay aisled nave, a two-bay chancel with one-bay aisle extensions forming shorter chapels, a S. porch, and a semi-octagonal rood stair turret to the south, rising higher than the aisle (shown above).
+The rest of the church consists of a four-bay aisled nave, a two-bay chancel with one-bay aisle extensions forming shorter chapels, a S. porch, and a semi-octagonal rood stair turret to the south, rising higher than the aisle (as illustrated above).
 The nave arcades - which are entirely built of Otter sandstone - differ greatly in height yet are both composed of arches bearing two rolls with fillets, springing from semicircular shafts with capitals and separated all the way round by deep hollows.
-Perhaps the shorter N. arcade (shown in the thumbnail below right, viewed from the aisle) is somewhat the earlier, but whether it is or not, the windows in the N. aisle - which, curiously, can be seen externally to be roofed at a higher level than the S. aisle (sic) - are certainly dissimilar from their southern counterparts, suggesting the work was done not only at a different time, but also by a different mason.
-They are formed of three trefoil-cusped lights with supermullioned tracery in the N. wall, and the same with the addition of a transom in the W. wall, whereas the S. aisle windows are more typical of the West Country and are formed of three cinquefoil-cusped, ogee-pointed lights with alternate tracery containing subreticulation, with the W. window here differing only in the shape of its subreticulation units.
-The arches from the aisles to the chapels are similar to the nave arcade arches but the arches from the chancel to the chapels now seem essentially Victorian.
+Perhaps the shorter N. arcade is somewhat the earlier, but whether it is or not, the windows in the N. aisle - which, curiously, can be seen externally to be roofed at a higher level than the S. aisle (sic) - are certainly dissimilar from their southern counterparts, suggesting the work was done not only at a different time, but also by a different mason.
+They are formed of three trefoil-cusped lights with supermullioned tracery in the N. wall (that is with both the main mullions andthe supermullions rising from the heads of the lights, continuing to the top of the window arch), and the same with the addition of a transom in the W. wall, whereas the S. aisle windows are more typical of the West Country and are formed of three cinquefoil-cusped, ogee-pointed lights with alternate tracery (where only the supermullions reach to the window head) containing subreticulation (i.e. subsidiary tracery).
+The arches from the aisles to the chapels are similar to the nave arcade arches but the arches from the chancel to the chapels seem to be Victorian.